aipowerorg/aipowerorg.github.io/docs/Chat/ai-configuration.md

 import groundingmode from '/img/chat/grounding-mode.png';
 import dynamicretrival from '/img/chat/dynamic-retrival.png';
 import stream from '/img/chat/stream.png';
+import conversationconfigurebutton from '/img/chat/configure.png';
+import maxmessages from '/img/chat/max-messages.png';
+import reasoning from '/img/chat/reasoning.png';

 # AI Configuration

-The **General** section controls the "brain" of your chatbot—the AI model it uses, its core personality, and its fundamental parameters.
+The **Engine & Model** section controls the "brain" of your chatbot—the AI model it uses, its core personality, and its fundamental parameters.

 <img src={aiconfig} width="600" />

 ## Engine and Model